sourcegraph/handbook/content/talent/index.md

 - Tools
    - [How to use Greenhouse] Coming soon
    - [How to use LinkedIn Recruiter] Coming soon
    - [How to use Brighthire] Coming soon
+   - [How to use Ashby] Coming soon